Don Gambril: Harvard University

 Following Long Beach State, Gambril began a two-year stint from 1971 to 1973 as head coach at prestigious Harvard University, where Skip Kenney followed him to again serve as Assistant Coach.
 Harvard won the Ivy League Title during Gambril's tenure and beat Yale for the first time in years.

 Olympic and International coaching

 He was the 1984 U.S. Olympic Coach and Assistant U.S. Olympic Coach in 1968, 1972, 1976, and 1980.
 While in the Navy, Gambril was a spectator for the swimming competition at the 1956 Melbourne Olympics.
 In 1991, he coached the American National 1991 World Championship team.

-Gambril coached many well-known Olympic swimmers, including Mark Spitz, Sharon Stouder, Gunnar Larsson (Sweden), Matt Biondi, Nancy Hogshead, Jonty Skinner (South Africa), Hans Fassnacht (Germany) and Mary T. Meagher.
+Gambril coached many well-known Olympic swimmers, including Mark Spitz, Sharon Stouder, Gunnar Larsson (Sweden), Matt Biondi, Nancy Hogshead, Jonty Skinner (South Africa), and Hans Fassnacht (Germany).
+He coached three-time butterfly gold medalist Mary T. Meagher, when he was U.S. Head Coach for the 1984 Olympics.
 He coached 1964 Canadian Olympian Barbara Hounsell, who swam for a period with the Whittier Swim Association in the Los Angeles area and 1972 Olympic 100-meter Bronze medalist Robin Backhaus.